 In the present paper, as compared to [17], [18], a different strategy is adopted in which each node is only responsible for estimating the state over a sub-domain of the overall domain.
 This setup allows for a solution which is scalable with respect to the spatial domain (i.e., the computational complexity in each node does not depend on the size of the whole spatial domain but only of its region of competence).
-In this context, the contribution of the present paper is essentially in three directions.
-First, we develop scalable consensus filters for distributed parameter systems by suitably adapting the so called Schwarz domain decomposition methods [19]-[24], originally conceived to solve a boundary value problem by splitting it into smaller subproblems on subdomains and iterating to achieve consensus among the solutions on adjacent subdomains.
-Secondly, we exploit the finite element (FE) method [25]-[27] in order to approximate the original infinite-dimensional filtering problem into a, possibly large-scale, finite-dimensional one.
-Combining these two ingredients, we propose a novel distributed finite element Kalman filter which generalizes to the more challenging distributed case previous work on FE Kalman filtering [28], [29].
-Third, we provide results on the numerical stability of the proposed space-time discretization scheme as well as on the stability of the proposed distributed FE Kalman filter.
-Preliminary ideas on the topic can be found in [30].
+In this context, the contributions of the present paper are summarized as follows:

+1) We develop scalable distributed filters for distributedparameter systems by suitably adapting the so-called